michaelrsweet/pappl/SECURITY.md

     1.1.0
     2.0.0

-Beta releases and release candidates are *not* stable releases and use semantic version numbers of the form:
+Beta releases and release candidates are *not* prodution releases and use semantic version numbers of the form:

     MAJOR.MINORbNUMBER
     MAJOR.MINORrcNUMBER